matthewd673/maple/README.md

 **`redraw`:** force a full redraw of the editor, usually fixes any rendering errors

 Some commands may display an output upon completion.
-Clear command output with the `escape` key.
+Clear command output with the <kbd>esc</kbd> key.
 It is necessary to clear command output before toggling to the command input again, unless `--quick-cli` is active.

 ### Aliases